tfij/check-tfij-style/README.md

 }
 ```

-### Method Parameter Lines Check
+### MethodParameterLinesCheck

-Verify if method arguments are either a single line or they are broken up into multiple lines, each on an individual line.
+Verify if method/constructor arguments in declaration are either a single line or they are broken up into multiple lines,
+each on an individual line.

 #### Parameters